by Pastor Tim Burt

-Now let me back this story up and tell you about the night before this baby was born.
-I had stayed late at my church office that night as I had a great deal of work to get done.
-When I got home from work, I was exhausted.
-I was getting into bed quite late.
+Now let me tell you the backstory of the night before this baby was born.
+I was up late as I had a great deal of work to get done.
+I got into bed late that night absolutely exhausted.
 Renee was already asleep and so I quietly slipped in next to her.
 I thought I would fall asleep in seconds but didn’t.
-There was something unusual going on and I truly can’t find words to properly describe it.
+There was something unusual going on and I struggle to find the words to properly describe it.
 It felt like I was suddenly at war with the devil.
 Weird thoughts seemed to be suddenly coming out of nowhere.
 I began to pray and talk to the Lord about it.
 He gave me very specific direction to stop and pray or there would be an open door where trouble would get in.
 I was moved with the reverential fear to obey Him and did so immediately.
 I got out of bed, went into another room and began to pray—some in tongues and the rest what I felt the Lord was directing me to pray.

 The next morning when the husband contacted me about his wife in labor, I knew instantly that the warfare I had experienced and prayed about the night before was directly connected to this situation.
 I could not stop thinking about what might have happened had I shrugged off the Lord and His leading, and not prayed because I was too tired.
 I was so thankful for the Lord’s grace helping me to obey Him.
 Of course I don’t know for sure and can’t prove anything, nor do I need to.
 But I believe that this time of obedience to the Lord to pray, was directly tied to the birth of this child.
 I was overwhelmed with thanks because it would have been so easy to ignore.
 I do remember that when I finished praying, there was a great peace that the fight was over and everything was okay.
 And then I experienced a bonus.
 I had been working on a message that I would be soon preaching.
 I didn’t have all the thoughts I needed to complete it.
 Suddenly the Lord began to talk to me about that message.
 I grabbed my notebook, and jotted down the thoughts the Lord was giving to me and it all came together in minutes.
 His direction felt intimate and like a reward for obeying Him.